foundling/tutorials/javascript/canjs/star_rating/README.md

 )
 ````

-Can `components` work differently than `controls` in that they are instantiated as soon as you pull them into your code, whereas a `control` can be defined and then instantiated separately using the `new` keyword.
-This means that we'll be `steal`ing this component into our main `app.js` file, but not doing anything beyond giving it a namespace in the `steal` callback function.
+Can components are created differently than controls: they are instantiated as soon as you pull them into your code.
+This means that we'll be `steal`'ing this component into our main `app.js` file, but not doing anything with it beyond alotting it a namespace in `steal`'s callback.

 Above, I left the `template` property `null`, but let's work with that now.
 As we've done before, we're going to reference a `stache` file that has the markup for our book component.
 We'll call it `bookTemplate` in the `steal` callback function and bind it to our `template` property as such.
 One final thing before we work on pulling this into our `app.js` file.
 Components have a few special events that fire at specific times and a useful event we could use in exploring components for the first time is the `inserted` event, which fires once the component is inserted into the `DOM`.
 Let's simply log 'book inserted' at that point.